Biomedical Engineering BEng

 This module introduces the concepts and analytical tools for predicting the behaviour of combinations of passive circuit elements, resistance, capacitance and inductance driven by ideal voltage and/or current sources which may be ac or dc sources.
 The ideas involved are important not only from the point of view of modelling real electronic circuits but also because many complicated processes in biology, medicine and mechanical engineering are themselves modelled by electric circuits.
 The passive ideas are extended to active electronic components; diodes, transistors and operational amplifiers and the circuits in which these devices are used.
 Transformers, magnetics and dc motors are also covered.

-20 credits - Modelling, Analysis and Control
+20 credits - Mechatronics, Embedded Programming and Modelling

 -